TIME TO READ: 1m 45s

 - The use of strong cleaning products may damage the surface

-- Can trap moisture behind the material if poorly installed
+- Can trap moisture behind the material if poorly installed which therefore could damage the stone

 - Best installed by a professional rather than a DIY project